-I’d arrived at Winnipeg’s renowned Thermëa spa just minutes earlier, directly from the airport as I was determined to soak in every minute of what was sure to be a highlight of my trip to Manitoba’s capital city.
+I’d arrived at the renowned Thermëa spa in Winnipeg just minutes earlier, directly from the airport as I was determined to soak in every minute of what was sure to be a highlight of my trip to Manitoba’s capital city.
 As soon as I walked through the wooden doors into the retreat, I knew I’d made the right choice.

 The Winnipeg location focuses on the technique of a thermal circuit, where guests warm up in a sauna or steam bath for 10 to 15 minutes, dunk themselves under one of the frigid waterfalls or cold pools for a few seconds to shock their circulatory system, then rest for another 15 minutes in one of the many relaxation areas like the heated hammocks.

 The centuries-old European ritual is repeated over and over, and is said to provide numerous health benefits including eliminating toxins, relaxing muscles, boosting the immune system and even improving sleep quality.
 The concept has proven extremely popular, with lineups to get inside the Winnipeg spa sometimes winding out the front door.